koolwebdezign/statistical-inference/simulation.md

 ```

 ```
-## [1] 0.7955683
+## [1] 0.7650026
 ```

 ## Conclusion

-This series of simulations shows that we can start with a known distribution that is NOT normally distributed, in this case a logrithmic or exponential distribution, and if we take enough samples, calculate their means, and then chart these means with a histogram, then the distribution of these means will exhibit a mean which is equivalent to the population mean and a variance which becomes normal (sigma = 1).
+This series of simulations shows that we can start with a known distribution that is NOT normally distributed, in this case a logrithmic or exponential distribution.
+This exponential distribution has a theoretical mean and standard deviation of 5 (based on the given lambda value of 0.2).

+If we take enough samples from this exponential distribution, calculate their means, and then chart these means with a histogram, then the distribution of these means will exhibit a mean which is equivalent to the population mean (5 in this case), and the variance becomes more normal (standard deviation = 1).
 This is precisely the definition of the Central Limit Theorem and this exercise has helped us simulate and to validate our understanding of this important statistical inference rule.